Get exclusive member benefits & effect social change. Join Today

-The brain is the most important part of the body.
-It controls almost all body processes, including heartbeat, breathing, digestion, muscle movement, and speech, as well as all five senses.
-The brain is also responsible for memory, emotion, and reasoning.
+The brain is the most important and most complex part of the body.
+It controls almost all body processes including:

-The cerebellum is behind and on top of the brain stem.
-It is responsible for movement and balance.
-Many of the higher brain functions that emerge from the cerebrum pass through the cerebellum before being executed by the body.
+The cerebellum is located at the back of the brain.
+It’s responsible for movement, posture, and balance.
+Many of the motor functions that come from the cerebrum have to pass through the cerebellum before the body carries them out.

-The limbic system is a collection of several structures at the center of the brain that controls emotion and memory.
+The limbic system is a collection of several structures at the center of the brain.
+These structures control emotion and memory.

-The cerebrum is the largest part of the brain and sits atop the others.
-It is divided into left and right halves, called hemispheres.
+The cerebrum forms the major portion of the brain.
+It’s divided into left and right halves, called hemispheres.
 The left hemisphere controls the right side of the body, and the right hemisphere controls the left side of the body.
 Each hemisphere is subdivided into four lobes:

-A concussion is a sharp blow to the head that causes the brain to collide against the inside of the skull.
+It usually happens suddenly and requires immediate treatment.
+A concussion, for example, is a sharp blow to the head that causes the brain to collide against the inside of the skull.
 Symptoms usually last for a few days and up to two week and can include:

-A brain aneurysm is a bulge in an artery in the brain.
+A brain aneurysm is a bulge in the wall of an artery in the brain.
 Common symptoms include:

-If untreated, an aneurysm can rupture and cause a sudden, extremely severe headache.
-A ruptured aneurysm can be deadly if not treated quickly.
+If untreated, an aneurysm can rupture and cause a sudden, extremely severe headache or death.
+A ruptured aneurysm is a severe medical emergency.

 A stroke is an interruption of blood flow to part of the brain caused by bleeding in the brain or by a blood clot clogging an artery.
 Stroke symptoms come on suddenly and may include:

-If you experience symptoms of a stroke, it is essential to seek medical attention as soon as possible.
-When a stroke occurs, time is critical.
+If you experience symptoms of a stroke, it’s essential to seek medical attention as soon as possible.
 Prompt treatment can save areas of brain from permanent damage.

-Degenerative brain diseases cause progressive damage to the parts of the brain that control cognition and emotion.
+Degenerative brain diseases cause progressive damage to the parts of the brain that control cognition, emotion, and mobility.
 The damage tends to accumulate and increase over a long period of time.

 The most common form of degenerative brain disease is dementia.
-People with dementia undergo a gradual loss of intellectual and cognitive abilities over time.
-The initial signs and symptoms of dementia may be subtle at first but may progress from lapses in memory to include:
+People with dementia undergo a gradual loss of intellectual and cognitive abilities over time, but this typically doesn’t start until after age 60.
+The initial signs and symptoms of dementia may be subtle but can progress from lapses in memory to include:

-Other causes of dementia include strokes, Parkinson’s disease, Huntington’s disease, multiple sclerosis, and imbalances in micronutrients.
-While each of these diseases has unique pathology, prognosis, and treatments, the ‘end game’ for all can be dementia.
-If you are concerned that a member of your family is beginning to show signs of dementia, it is important that the individual be evaluated by a physician.
-Several basic tests can help your physician determine whether any of the symptoms are reversible and how to support the patient as they begin to deal with any new diagnosis.
+If you are concerned that a member of your family is beginning to show signs of dementia, it’s important to talk to a doctor.
+Several basic tests can help your doctor determine whether any of the symptoms are reversible and how to support the patient as they begin to deal with any new diagnosis.